MathewLobo/edms/README.md

 ## Features
 :white_check_mark: **Web View** - Users can create a local static website view for all the filtered set of endpoints

 :white_check_mark: **Repo Ready** - Versioned EQP Data can be generated in a way that's easy to push to a repo

-- [X] **Test View** - Endpoints can be tested in real time with advanced options
+:white_check_mark: **Test View** - Endpoints can be tested in real time with advanced options

-- [X] **Filter / Merge Data** - Endpoints from multiple sources / team members can be easily filtered into independent collections or merged into one collection
+:white_check_mark: **Filter / Merge Data** - Endpoints from multiple sources / team members can be easily filtered into independent collections or merged into one collection

 ### Symbols
 * `E` : **Endpoint**